cs261-group22/api/README.md

 ## About
+This readme is written with the intention of the reader having a basic working knowledge of the *Laravel* framework.
+The [Laravel documentation](https://laravel.com/) is a good starting place if this is not the case.

+An overview of the API:
 * FeedBank API is a standard *Laravel* application written in PHP
 * It exposes a RESTful API, which is consumed by the FeedBank UI
 * It communicates with the Analytics component to analyze resposnes received from users.